robert-j-webb/stackedit/safe eval.md

 ### Summary

 Eval is one of the most notorious functions in the JavaScript standard library as far as I know, however, I don't think that means we should ban it to strange edge cases related to importing code.
 Letting users input code into your website is an amazing feature that gives them all of the options that a programming language has, and it can be very dangerous for that reason.
-However, by removing all of the potentially dangerous bits of a programming lang
+However, by removing all of the potentially dangerous bits of a programming language, we're st

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzg1ODAwNzUsMTA0Njc0MDY5OCwtNj
+eyJoaXN0b3J5IjpbLTI5NDk2OTU2NiwtMTIzODU4MDA3NSwtNj
 k2ODk0MTA0LDExNTIwODM3NjAsMTM4NjM3MzAwOSw3ODUzNDMw
 NjUsMTAyODAyNzgzNSwxNDM1MDI0MDI5LDc3NDYzNDc0NywtMT
 UwODExODkxNSwtMTk1OTQ2ODQ1Myw1NzkxNzkxMzksLTE2Mjcy